- All three popular RSI calculation methods (original Wilder's RSI, SMA RSI, EMA RSI)

 Note: The original RSI as introduced by J. Welles Wilder Jr. is Wilder's method with period length equal to 14.

-The main calculation sheet.
-You can calculate up to 3 different RSI indicators at the same time (columns K-M).
+You can calculate up to three different RSI indicators at the same time (in columns K-M).

 The chart sheet displays 2 charts: the upper chart with price and the lower chart with the indicators.

-The sheet where you enter data.
-Pushing the button on the right will sort the data from oldest to newest, import it into the calculation sheet, and build formulas.
-The macro will also check your data for any errors, such as missing prices or non-numeric cells.
+Clicking the button on the right will sort the data from oldest to newest, import it into the calculation sheet, and build formulas.
+The macro will also check your data for errors, such as missing prices or non-numeric cells.

 The default version of the calculator uses Excel macros to make it convenient and easy to use.
 If you can't or don't want to use macros, there is also a macro-free version available.

-Every user gets access to all versions plus the PDF guide.
+Every user gets access to all versions plus the user guide in pdf.

-If you have any questions, please do not hesitate to ask me.
+If you have any questions, please ask me.